macattack1380/frontend-nanodegree-feedreader/README.md

 instructions above.*

-*Immense gratitude and credit to Matthew Cranford and his blog for thorough walkthroughs and his breakdowns of the code: https://matthewcranford.com/*
+*Immense gratitude and credit to Matthew Cranford and his blog for thorough walkthroughs and his breakdowns of the code from a psuedo-code and logical standpoint.*